Ever wondered what breeds are in your dog?

 Dog DNA testing can finally settle the question of what breeds make up your lovable, mixed breed dog, and even help explain your dog’s behaviors, personality traits and health conditions.

-Dog DNA tests can cost anywhere from $40 to $200 USD, and take from a few weeks for the lab to process depending on the company you go with.
+Dog DNA tests can cost anywhere from $40 to $200 USD, and take from a few weeks up to 8 weeks for the lab to process depending on the company you go with.
 Cheaper tests may not test for as many American Kennel Club (AKC) breeds as more expensive tests however it seems that each company is constantly increasing their dog DNA database.

-Dog DNA testing is quick and painless, and can be done at home with a simple cheek swab.
+Dog DNA testing is quick and painless, and can be done at home with a simple cheek swab of your pet.